Click Here for CTC 50 and 100 Miler Hiking Award

 For hikers interested in over-night camping, regulations vary depending on the land managing agency.
 Some back country sites have been established that require registration, while in other areas camping is allowed anywhere but Leave No Trace practices are encouraged.
 Please see the rules and regulations for the particular section of trail of interest.
 As with most remote back country, water sources, all drinking water should be treated.
 See our LINKS section for the Cumberland Trail State Scenic Trail web site.

-Day hikers can access the CT at one of more than 50 trail heads spread out over 12 segments.
+Day hikers can access the CT at one of more than 50 trail heads spread out over 12 Segments and 27 Sections.
 Each segment, and each section within the segment, is detailed to the right with trailhead directions, maps, GPS data, description and photos.

 In addition to providing quality outdoor experiences and supporting tourism, the CT brings opportunities for conservation education and the protection of natural and cultural resources.
 Tennessee’s hiking trails are a prime attraction to the most visited parks and provide numerous opportunities for environmental and cultural education.
 The CT brings watershed and view shed protection, greenway corridors, and wildlife conservation to this rich ecological region.
 Located in an economically challenged region; the Cumberland Trail provides both recreation and viable renewable economic opportunities to the communities of the Cumberland Plateau.
 Furthermore, the Cumberland Trail is a major component of the Great Eastern Trail.
 Once completed, this trail will provide hikers with an alternative to the relatively crowded Appalachian Trail.